 If you just want smashed avocado on toast for lunch every day – that’s okay!

-- Use a meal planning app.
+Use a meal planning app to help you out

 There are some really cool meal planning apps out there that make cooking from home feel so easy.

-Especially since a lot of them are in partnership with major store chains and deliver your groceries to your doorstep.
-One app that I particularly like is eMeals.
+Especially since a lot of them are in partnership with major store chains and deliver your groceries to your doorstep, one app that I particularly like is eMeals.
 It gives you a two-week free trial period so you can test it out before you commit.

-- Use my free meal idea and shopping list guide.
+Use my free meal idea and shopping list guide

 I use basic mix-and-match recipes and coordinating shopping lists to make the whole meal planning process take less than 20 minutes.